townsville/book-1/townsville.md

 ## Soft Jazz, Hard Bark

 "RESPLENDENT!!"
 Alagraham shouted, near to tears in his frustrated apoplexy.
 "That's absolutely resplendent!
-It is SOOOOOO re - SPLEN - DEN - TAH - AH - AAH!!" he said, stomping his now bare feet on the white, woodish floor.
-He deshod himself to have missiles to cast at Bouffard, knowing well that they wouldn't make it any further than a couple of feet toward him.
+It is SOOOOO re - SPLEN - DEN - TAH - AH - AAH!!" he said, stomping his now bare feet on the white, woodish floor.
+He de-shoed himself to have missiles to cast at Bouffard, knowing well that they wouldn't make it any further than a couple of feet toward him.

 "Calm yourself," said Bouffard, who was now sitting against the wall, squeezing his forehead.